-A well-defined support governance is essential to ensure the effectiveness of proactive actions.
-This begins with the formulation of clear objectives, such as reducing repetitive incidents, preventing outages, and improving system performance.
-The adoption of monitoring tools is crucial to track logs, queues, jobs, and integrations, as well as to monitor critical business indicators such as unnoted orders and stuck batches.
+A well-defined support governance framework is essential to ensure the effectiveness of proactive actions.
+This begins with the formulation of clear objectives, such as reducing repetitive incidents, preventing unavailability, and improving system performance.
+The adoption of monitoring tools is crucial for tracking logs, queues, jobs, and integrations, in addition to monitoring critical business indicators like orders without invoices and stuck batches.

 The importance of high availability in the digital landscape